REPO4EU researchers launch SMART, the tool that simplifies decision models for healthcare innovation

 Our podcast brings listeners closer to the latest innovations, research and developments happening in drug repurposing across the globe.
 The first season, ‘Drug Repurposing Next-Gen’, spotlights the work of PhD researchers, post-docs and young investigators involved in REPO4EU, exploring their role in the project as well as their career journeys.
 New episodes will be released monthly.
 Stay tuned for the next one!

 Calling for papers!
-Submit your research to our brand-new Network Medicine journal
+Submit your research to our brand-new Network and Systems Medicine journal

-Network Medicine is an open access, peer-reviewed journal focused on interdisciplinary approaches to exploiting the power of big data by applying network science and systems thinking to medicine.
-Network Medicine publishes high quality basic science, translational, and clinical research in the form of original research articles, comprehensive review articles, mini-reviews, rapid communications, brief reports, technology reports, hypothesis articles, perspectives, and letters to the editor.
+Network and Systems Medicine is an open access, peer-reviewed journal focused on interdisciplinary approaches to exploiting the power of big data by applying network science and systems thinking to medicine.
+Network and Systems Medicine publishes high quality basic science, translational, and clinical research in the form of original research articles, comprehensive review articles, mini-reviews, rapid communications, brief reports, technology reports, hypothesis articles, perspectives, and letters to the editor.

 The journal coverage includes: